 I read an article that tells of Prince planning to do a solo piano and microphone tour.
 In it he explains why he wants to put down his guitar and perform on piano alone on stage:

-Do not fear taking on new parts or roles in life.
+Life will give your Do not fear to take on new parts or roles in life.
 Try something new.
 How hard can it be?
 You will learn something new along the way and you just might find you like it!

 Steve Chandler explains in a podcast that busyness really means laziness.
 You get too busy because you do not make the effort to say no. Learn to say “no”.